On Minimal Depth in Neural Networks: Introduction

-Let $\Upsilon_\Delta$ denote the collection of $p$-linear max functions for all $p\in\N$, and let $\Delta_n$, or simply $\Delta$, represent the set of convex polytopes in $\R^n$.
-These two sets constitute a semiring with the \textit{max} and \textit{sum} operators, and \textit{convex hull} and \textit{Minkowski sum} operations, respectively.
+Let $\lm$ denote the collection of linear max functions from $\R^n\rightarrow\R$, and let $\mathcal{P}_n$ represent the set of convex polytopes in $\R^n$.
+These two sets constitute semirings with the \textit{max} and \textit{sum} operations, and \textit{convex hull} and \textit{Minkowski sum} operations, respectively.